 What will I learn?

-You will look at the work of an author and the work of a film director, plus focus on topics such as family and relationships, youth trends, multiculturalism in Germany and German speaking countries.
+You will look at the work of an author and the work of a film director, plus focus on topics such as family and relationships, youth trends, multiculturalism in Germany and German speaking countries to gain a deeper appreciation of the language.
 In addition to these topics, students will do an in-depth study of a literary work and a film.

 How will the course be assessed?